 JD.com enjoys an excellent reputation and popularity in China, especially thanks to the efficiency of its logistics system.
-It is in fact the e-commerce platform that offers the most accurate delivery system, with guaranteed shipments in 1-2 days throughout all the country.
+It is in fact the e-commerce platform that offers the most accurate delivery system, with guaranteed shipments in 1-2 days throughout the country.
 In addition to deliveries, another trump card of JD.com is the competitive prices of the products and the wide offer.

-Xiaohongshu: a good option for beauty direct selling brands
+Xiaohongshu: a good option for beauty direct-selling brands

 There is a new trend in China that has revolutionized the local digital landscape: social commerce.
-Social commerce is platforms that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from social media pages.
+Social commerce is platform that present the characteristics of social networks and marketplaces, allowing users to purchase products directly from social media pages.

 An example of social commerce is Little Red Book.
 Little Red Book, or Xiaohongshu in Chinese, is a perfect mix between social media and a marketplace.
 This hybrid nature is what makes it unique compared to other apps on the web in China.

 Little Red Book is considered a “Guide to fashion” in China.
-It collects luxury and premium products of mostly international brands.
+It collects luxury and premium products from mostly international brands.
 On Little Red Book, in addition to creating networks of contacts and publishing content, it is in fact possible to buy products directly shown on the screen through the practical “link-to-buy”.
 This innovative business model has given the platform an extra boost, making it one of the most popular apps for online shopping.

-Pinduoduo: a group buying platform that fits the needs of direct selling businesses
+Pinduoduo: a group buying platform that fits the needs of direct-selling businesses

 Pinduoduo (拼 多多) is a social commerce platform, that is, it combines social elements with features of e-commerce.
-It was born only in 2015, but it is already the fifth company on the Chinese e-commerce market, after the Alibaba Group, Tencent, Meituan, and JD.com.
+It was born only in 2015, but it is already the fifth company in the Chinese e-commerce market, after the Alibaba Group, Tencent, Meituan, and JD.com.

 In most cases, users are young Chinese boys and girls.
 In fact, Pinduoduo is the e-commerce platform with the highest growth rate of users between 19 and 35 years in China.